 - Median Age Range: The median age of South Carolina residents is 38.8.

 - Education: More than 88% of South Carolina residents have graduated high school, with 29% having college degrees.
-The state has about 5% of residents currently working their way through college.
+The state has about 5% of residents working through college.

 South Carolina uses the federally run health insurance exchange.
 People living there typically enroll through HealthCare.gov.

 How many people are insured through the South Carolina health insurance marketplace?